A community-run charity event in Tamworth, raising funds for youth mental health.

 Scotty Campbell was a sportsman, a farmer's son from Walgett, and a well-known member of the New England community.
 He studied agribusiness at UNE, and in 2013 he married.
 Shortly after returning from their honeymoon, Scotty was diagnosed with depression and anxiety.
 Just days later, he took his own life.

 Determined to break the stigma around mental health in the bush, Scotty's wife partnered with batyr and formed a local committee.
-The inaugural White Elephant Ball was held in 2014 and raised $90,000, enough to fund a rural batyr coordinator for the region.
+The inaugural White Elephant Ball was held in 2014 and raised a massive $90,000 for preventative mental health programs.

 Theme to be announced.
 Keep an eye on our socials.